AirConsole/airconsole-unity-plugin/Assets/AirConsole/Upgrade_Plugin_Version.md

 2. Upgrade Process
    1. Delete Assets/scripts!
    2. Import the new version!
+   1. Delete the directory `Assets/scripts`
+   2. Import the new version of the plugin: `airconsole-2.6.0.unitypackage`
 ## Upgrading from v2.14- to v2.5.0

 1. The content of airconsole-unity-plugin.js has changed.